cdave1/ftgles/README.md

 Open GL ES 2 support is coming soon.

-## Performance
+## Performance Notes

-It is recommended that you avoid excessive use of Polygon fonts in iOS applications until render speeds have been improved.
+It is recommended that you avoid excessive use of Polygon and Outline fonts in iOS applications until render speeds have been improved.
+Texture fonts are preferable, and also look much better.

 Performance of the SimpleLayout class was previously very slow, but was recently improved in a recent build.